GC-public-projects/AuthuiFirestoreDemo/README.md

 ### 2.5 FirestoreUserDataRepository (class)
 implementation of the UserDataRepository interface by using FirestoreDB as dependecy injection to make the different calls to the Firestore DB in the "userdata" collection

+#### Purpose
+When an user is created with Firebase Auth, an auto ID that belongs to it is created too.
+Then for each user, we will have the possibility to create a document that belong to him.
+This document will have as ID the user ID.
+We will store these docuemnts in the UserData collection.
+Later we will create some rules to ensure only the authenticated user be the only one to access its data.

+#### Components explanations
+- addOrUpdateUserData(firebaseUser: FirebaseUser, userData: UserData) : By using ".set" we need to specify the document ID.Contrary with .add, it is possible to use many times the same id with different data to call the function.
+In this case, if the ID already exists, Firestore taht cannot crate 2 documents with the same id in the collection will replace the content of the former document by the new one.
+This operation consists of an update.
+Of course if the ID doesn't exist, the document will be created.

+- fetchUserData(userId: String) : this function returns an UserData object.
+Later in the project, we will prove??????????????????????....................

 #### Class content
 - in package "firestore"
 - create kotlin class/file > class named "FirestoreUserDataRepository"